Growing Tomato Plants from Seed

-What type of tomato you will want, and how large the tomatoes should be, will of course be one of the first things to think about.
-However, there are some other things to keep in mind as well when selecting seeds:
+Which type of tomato you will want, and how large you prefer the tomatoes to be, will of course be one of the first things to think about.
+However, there are some other things to keep in mind as well, when selecting seeds:

 Hybrid vs. Heirloom:

 Most tomato plants and seeds available at stores and nurseries these days (as well as supermarket tomatoes) are hybrid varieties, which means they have been specially grown and bred to create disease resistant and hardy plants and fruit.
 Flavor is often sacrificed, though there is still no comparison between a homegrown tomato and one from the store!
 Fruit that has been allowed to slowly ripen on the vine is so much worth the effort it takes in caring for the plants.